ChuckCaplan/IEC-printer/README.md

 This project allows a real Commodore 64 to print from the serial (IEC) port to a modern (USB) printer.
 When the C64 prints, data goes from the IEC (serial) port to an Arduino board that handles IEC protocol communication.
 The Arduino then passes the raw print data to a Python script running on a Raspberry PI (or Mac, PC, etc.).
 The Python script converts the raw printer data to PDF, and prints to a USB printer via the lp command.
 This is 100% automated - just print from the C64 right to a USB printer.

-This is currently a work in progress and is currently working as a POC for small print jobs such as signs in [The Print Shop](https://en.wikipedia.org/wiki/The_Print_Shop).
+This is currently a work in progress and is currently working as a POC for small print jobs such as signs and letterheads in [The Print Shop](https://en.wikipedia.org/wiki/The_Print_Shop).

 Working:
- * Signs in The Print Shop
+ *  Print Shop signs and letterheads

 Not Working:
- * Multi Page Banners
+ * Multi-Page Print Shop Banners - Error printing
+ * Print Shop Cards - Prints one page per card quarter
+ * Certificate Maker - Prints 1/3 of certificate to laser printer and errors
  * Text-based printing like word processors

 To Be Tested:
- * Certificate Maker
  * Newsroom

 # Project Folder Structure